It is a situation that is played out in high-risk countries throughout the world.

 The company’s patented highly secure translation editor is helpful for tasks just like this one.

-The translated messages are burst to the travellers in the immediate area.
+The translated messages are burst to the travelers in the immediate area.
 They get the warning and steer clear of danger.

 “The speed and quality of thebigword’s work significantly reduced the impact of this threat-to-life situation and, in short, saved lives,” said the security consultant, a former Royal Marine Commando with the British Army.